BenedatLLC/agent-with-mcp-example/README.md

 1. [uv](https://docs.astral.sh/uv/), a package and environment manager for Python
 2. [direnv](https://direnv.net), a tool for managing environment variables in your projects
-3. [mcptools](https://github.com/f/mcptools) (optional), a command line utility for interacting with MCP servers
+3. [mcptools](https://github.com/f/mcptools) (optional), a command line utility for interacting with MCP servers.
+This program is only needed if you want to test/debug the MCP server without the chat application.
+It is really helpful for debugging your tools and making sure that the expected metadata is being published by the MCP server.
+Note that the name of the program is `mcpt` if you install via Homebrew on Mac and `mcptools` otherwise.
-4. These examples use OpenAI models for the Agent, so you will need an actve account and key from [here](https://platform.openai.com/api-keys).
+5. These examples use OpenAI models for the Agent, so you will need an actve account and key from [here](https://platform.openai.com/api-keys).
 Alternatively, you can use one of the other models supported by Pydantic.ai.
 In that case, you will have to set the model and key appropriately.